stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 did, however, say that besides a few ghoulish dialogues in which the past affairs of Providence families were concerned, most of the questions and answers he could understand were historical or scientific; occasionally pertaining to very remote places and ages.
-Once, for example, an alternately raging and sullen figure was questioned in French about the Black Prince&rsquo;s massacre at Limoges in 1370, as if there were some hidden reason which he ought to know.
-Curwen asked the prisoner&mdash;if prisoner it were&mdash;whether the order to slay was given because of the Sign of the Goat found on the altar in the ancient Roman crypt beneath the Cathedral, or whether the Dark Man of the Haute Vienne Coven had spoken the Three Words.
+Once, for example, an alternately raging and sullen figure was questioned in French about the Black Prince's massacre at Limoges in 1370, as if there were some hidden reason which he ought to know.
+Curwen asked the prisoner--if prisoner it were--whether the order to slay was given because of the Sign of the Goat found on the altar in the ancient Roman crypt beneath the Cathedral, or whether the Dark Man of the Haute Vienne Coven had spoken the Three Words.
 Failing to obtain replies, the inquisitor had seemingly resorted to extreme means; for there was a terrific shriek